-Childhood obesity is a major public health epidemic.
-Over the past four decades, obesity rates in the United States have more than quadrupled among children ages 6 to 11, more than tripled among adolescents ages 12 to 19 and nearly tripled among children ages 2 to 5.
-Today, more than one in three U.S. children and adolescents-nearly 25 million-are either overweight or obese.
-These increasing rates pose a serious health and economic threat to the nation.
-Being overweight or obese increases the risk of heart disease, type 2 diabetes and many other serious health conditions.
+Childhood obesity poses a serious threat to our nation's health, health care system and economy.
+In the United States, the obesity rate is more than four times higher among children ages 6 to 11 than it was a generation ago.
+During that same period, the rate has more than tripled among adolescents ages 12 to 19, and more than doubled among children ages 2 to 5.
+Today, nearly one-third of our nation's children and adolescents are either overweight or obese, placing them at increased risk for heart disease, type 2 diabetes and many other serious health conditions.
 Preventing obesity during childhood is critical, as research shows that obese adolescents have up to an 80 percent chance of becoming obese adults.